yarnpkg/berry/README.md

 $> ./packages/berry-cli/bin/berry build:cli
 ```

 Note that no other command is needed!
-Since the repository contains our
-dependencies, you don't need to run any install.
-Everything works, and
-everything is guaranteed to work even ten years from now 🙂
+Since the repository contains our dependencies, you don't need to run any install.
+Everything works, and everything is guaranteed to work even ten years from now.

-## License (MIT)

-> **Copyright © 2019 Yarn contributors**
->
-> Permission is hereby granted, free of charge, to any person obtaining a copy
-> of this software and associated documentation files (the "Software"), to deal
-> in the Software without restriction, including without limitation the rights
-> to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-> copies of the Software, and to permit persons to whom the Software is
-> furnished to do so, subject to the following conditions:
->
-> The above copyright notice and this permission notice shall be included in
-> all copies or substantial portions of the Software.
->
-> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-> OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
-> SOFTWARE.